nerc-project/nerc-docs/docs/openstack/access-and-security/create-a-key-pair.md

 ## Generate a Key Pair

 !!! note "Prerequisite"

-    You need ssh installed in your system
+    You need ssh installed in your system.

 You can create a key pair on your local machine, then upload the public key to the cloud.
 This is the **recommended method**.